Last Updated on

 Sri Lanka is developing quickly

-I feel like coming to Sri Lanka five years from now will show me quite a different country than from what I saw when I was there now.
-Particularly Colombo, the capital, is seeing a major transformation, with plenty of modern new-builds going up, fancy shopping malls being erected, international brands moving in.
+I feel like visiting Sri Lanka five years from now will be quite a different experience.
+Colombo, the capital, in particular, is seeing a major transformation, with plenty of modern new-builds going up, fancy shopping malls being erected, international brands moving in.
 While this is certainly a good thing for the economy, I hope it won’t change the character of the country too much.
 I love the simplicity of life in the countryside where nobody is worrying about keeping up with the latest trends or where it’s all about work.
 Instead, family life plays the biggest role.Have you been to Sri Lanka?
 Id’ love to hear which observations you made there – share in the comments below!